Be Kind to Your Mind

-Often, being kind to ourselves is way down on our list of priorities and with the fast pace of the modern world, our emotional needs can be overlooked.
+Often, trying to be kind to your mind is way down on our list of priorities and with the fast pace of the modern world, our emotional needs can be overlooked.
 Here are some simple ideas and considerations for living a life where you are kind to yourself- both through words and actions.

 “Surrender to what is.
 Let go of what was.
 Have faith in what will be.“

 Sometimes life is just not nice to us!
 And it really is OK to admit this.
 It is good to be positive but sometimes it is healthy and necessary to just sit with the true emotions we are feeling without trying to ‘get over it’ and find a positive spin.
 It is OK to feel upset, angry, hard done by, jealous, guilty, joyful, happy, knowing that feelings will and do change.

 A colleague of mine recently coined a lovely phrase, when it all gets too much, she allows herself a good ‘power cry’.
 Allow the feelings and then allow yourself to move on from them.

 Try this!
 If you’re having a bad day, write down how you are honestly feeling.
 When you have finished destroy it, rip it up, stamp on it or throw it in the fire and watch while it is consumed by the flames and disappears – it feels really good!

 “Self-love is not so vile a sin, as self-neglecting.”

 The pace of life we live!
 Remember it is important to take time out just to be in the present moment.
 This can take its form in many ways, for example a 5 minute meditation or other relaxation techniques, a bath, reading a book, a walk, some exercise, a massage etc. Whatever is your ‘you time’ it is important to regularly schedule it into your life.
 One of my favourite things to do is get out into nature and look at the beauty of the world.
 This gives me thinking time and makes me feel really peaceful.

 “Talk to yourself like you would to someone you love.”